 This is but one transaction, traders have hundreds if not thousands of transactions as they buy/sell/trade cryptocurrency every day.
 And as every transaction is a taxable event, it must be itemized and reported.

-IRS Form 8949 Instructions - How to Fill the Form
+IRS Instructions For Form 8949 – How to Fill the Form

 The 8949 Form can be quite daunting for newbie taxpayers.
 For this reason, we have mentioned how to fill the 8949 Form step-by-step: